HL7/fhir-subscription-backport-ig/input/pagecontent/workflow.md

 <img src="workflow-01.svg" alt="Diagram showing a basic subscription workflow" style="float:none;" />

 1. Server implements the core functionality required for subscriptions (see [Conformance](conformance.html)).
-1. Server implements one or more `SubscriptionTopics`.
-Topic implementation is specific to each defined topic, and will vary between implementations.
+1. Server implements one or more [SubscriptionTopic](http://hl7.org/fhir/R4/subscriptiontopic.html) resources.
+Implementation is specific to each topic, and will vary between servers.
-1. Client asks the server for the list of supported `SubscriptionTopics`, via the [Subscription/$topic-list](OperationDefinition-backport-subscriptiontopic-list.html) operation.
+1. Client asks the server for the list of supported [SubscriptionTopic](http://hl7.org/fhir/R4/subscriptiontopic.html) resources, via querying the resource.
-1. Server responds with a [Canonical URLs](StructureDefinition-backport-subscription-topic-canonical-urls.html) Parameters resource.
+1. Server responds with a [searchset Bundle](http://hl7.org/fhir/R4/bundle.html#searchset).
 1. Client ensures that the endpoint is prepared (if applicable - see [Channels](channels.html)).
-1. Client requests a Subscription (e.g., via `POST`, `PUT`, etc.).
+1. Client requests a [Subscription](http://hl7.org/fhir/R4/subscription.html) (e.g., via `POST`, `PUT`, etc.).
-1. Server MAY accept the Subscription request (e.g., supported channel and payload).
+1. Server MAY accept the [Subscription](http://hl7.org/fhir/R4/subscription.html) request (e.g., supported channel and payload).
-1. Server MAY reject the Subscription request (e.g., unsupported channel type).
+1. Server MAY reject the [Subscription](http://hl7.org/fhir/R4/subscription.html) request (e.g., unsupported channel type).
 1. If applicable, the server MAY send a `handshake` to the endpoint.
 1. If the Server sends a `handshake`, the endpoint should respond appropriately.